-- Medication.
+Medication.
 Several medications can help.
 The most common types are called stimulants.
 Medications help children focus, learn, and stay calm.
 Sometimes medications cause side effects, such as sleep problems or stomachaches.
 Your child may need to try a few medications to see which one works best.
 It’s important that you and your doctor watch your child closely while he or she is taking medicine.

 Medication and therapy combined.
 Many children do well with both medication and therapy.

-The most recent treatment guidelines recommend that children with mild to moderate symptoms start with a behavioral approach first and add medication if necessary.
-It is recommended that those with severe symptoms start on medication and then add behavioral interventions once they have shown improvement on medication.
-Research indicates that children with ADD – ADHD who receive behavioral interventions along with parents receiving parent management training have the best outcomes regardless of whether they receive medication.
+The guidelines also state that for children with mild to moderate ADHD symptoms, it may be advisable to try psychosocial interventions first before adding medication.
+Research indicates that children with ADD – ADHD who receive behavior therapy along with parents receiving parent management training have the best outcomes regardless of whether they receive medication.[vision_notification style=”tip” font_size=”12px” closeable=”false”] Read more expert articles on ADD – ADHD:[twocol_one] ADD Causes